 Wet Ink Ensemble celebrates 20 years of adventurous musicmaking in NYC and around the world with a concert celebrating the work of the ensemble's four acclaimed composer members - Alex Mincek, Sam Pluta, Kate Soper, and Eric Wubbels.

 The concert will feature a restrospective look at "classics" of Wet Ink's repertoire, including Alex Mincek's From Nowhere to Nowhere and Kate Soper's Door, and new sounds including Sam Pluta's binary/momentary iii for solo cello (featuring Mariel Roberts) and the world premiere of a new work for Wet Ink's core septet of composer-performers by Eric Wubbels.
+Rounding out the program, the ensemble will perform Julien Malaussena’s dynamic quintet Concerning Articulated Sound Energy.

 Wet Ink gives a concert of chamber music as part of a multi-day residency at Stetson University.
 The program will include Sam Pluta's Lines on Black, and a world premiere by Stetson composition faculty Charles Underriner, written for Wet Ink.